Sheshiyer/api-keys/CONTRIBUTING.md

-# Contributing to API Keys Manager
+# Contributing to CipherKeys

-Thank you for your interest in contributing to the API Keys Manager Raycast extension! 🎉
+Thank you for your interest in contributing to the CipherKeys Raycast extension! 🔐

 ## 🚀 Getting Started